meenbeese/meenbeese/README.md

 ## 🟢 Activities

 Currently, I am working on maintaining my existing Android app and releasing a new one.
-I also will start to work on web development projects after learning the necessary concepts :) <br>
+I also am learning AngularJS and practicing new concepts in ReactJS and Tailwind CSS. <br>

 I also many hobbies like reading, and listening to podcasts and walking around <br> the city.
 Yes, the computer screen can indeed be consuming sometimes :)